TheCraftySlayer/prophet_forecast/README.md

 # Prophet Forecast Analysis

 This project forecasts customer service call volume using [Prophet](https://github.com/facebook/prophet).
 It merges historical call, visitor and chatbot query data and trains a forecasting model.
 The script also produces diagnostic charts and exports predictions for the next business days.
+The model now uses only visitor and query counts plus a single policy indicator as additive regressors to avoid multicollinearity.

 ## Requirements